percona/pmm-doc/docs/setting-up/client/index.md

 Before installing it, make sure that your PMM Server host is accessible.

-For example, you can run the `ping` command passing the IP address of the computer that PMM Server is running on.
-For example:
+For example, you can run the `ping` command passing the IP address of the computer that PMM Server is running on:

 ```sh
 ping 192.168.100.1